-Tonight's three stones — ready when you are:
+The three stones for this moon — ready when you are:

 Something has been building beneath the surface for months.
 You might not have had words for it yet — but you've felt it.
 A restlessness.
 A readiness.
 A quiet sense that something is about to shift.